nirleibushor/ImageHoleFilling/README.txt

 ### USAGE - environment ###
 to run the program you must have OpenCV and Ant installed.

-Please Configure the following paths in the file LightricksTask\build.xml file:
+Please Configure the following paths in the file HoleFilling\build.xml file:

-Set the path to your OpenCv .jar file at line 5 (in the property value):
+Set the path to your OpenCv .jar file at line 5:
 <property name="lib.dir" value="C:\opencv\build\java"/>

 Set the path to your OpenCv native library at line 84: